capensis/canopsis/doc/TR/TR__alarms.rst

 .. image:: https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/doc/screenshots/search.png

 A dsl is provided by the backend to perform searches.
+You can find it here : https://git.canopsis.net/canopsis/canopsis/blob/develop/sources/python/alerts/etc/alerts/search/grammar.bnf

+Finaly, you can find some general informations about searches here : https://git.canopsis.net/canopsis/canopsis/blob/develop/doc/sakura/FR/fr__alarms_tray.rst#search-dsl

+Before sending a query to the default route, you need to validate the expression provided by users.
+Once it is validated, you can perform search by using the default route.
+If it's not validated, you must inform user of that.
+A message telling about the wrong expression

-**TO BE COMPLETED BY FLO** => Donner les infos de la route à appeler avec ses paramètres
+**TO BE COMPLETED BY FLO** => Donner les infos de la route à appeler avec ses paramètres alerts/search/validate?expression=<EXPRESSION>

 Action buttons